wpearse/wemos-d1-garage-door-wifi/README.md

 # Installation

-Set three options at the top of the source file:
+Copy _env.example.h_ to _env.h_.
+Set the three options in _.env_:

 1. WiFi SSID to connect to
 2. Password for the WiFi
 3. Name of this garage door (you'll use this to access the web page)

-Download this code to the Wemos D1.
-Wire the pushbutton input on the garage door the relay's contacts (in my case, the two NO contacts).
+Open _http-on-off/http-on-off.ino_, compile and upload this code to the Wemos D1.
+Wire the pushbutton input on the garage door to the relay's contacts (in my case, the two NO contacts on the relay shield).

 # Assumptions